daplayer/tagging/README.md

-If you are watching for changes inside a folder or you've cached the library and you want to remove elements from it, it ships with a `remove` method that takes an array of files to remove and will remove any occurrence of the file inside singles and albums:
+If you are watching for changes inside a folder or you've cached the library and you want to remove elements from it, it ships with a `remove` method that takes an array of files to remove and will remove every occurrences of the files inside singles and albums:

 ~~~javascript